neowara/vue-app/README.md

 * Give search movie or show suggestions as the user types in the search bar
 * Add the possibility to search for an actor/actress & display their data (like movies, age, etc.)
 * Allow the user to click on Cast details in ShowDetails.vue to take them to a detailed actor/actress page
+* More descriptive alt texts with the right data to improve accesability

 ---